Showing posts with label sky. Show all posts

 A Note to End on for Now

-I think it’s worth noticing that the Innermost Treasury (མཛོད་ཕུགས་), the Bon religion’s most primary Abhidharma-like text, the 17-chapter bilingual Tibetan/Zhanghung text dating back more than a millennium at the very least, uses the gnam (གནམ་) form only in its Chapter One.* The form nam-mkha' (ནམ་མཁའ་) is in fact used once in the opening lines of Chapter One, and twice more later in that chapter.
+I think it’s worth noticing that the Innermost Treasury (མཛོད་ཕུགས་), the Bon religion’s most primary Abhidharma-like text — the 17-chapter bilingual Tibetan/Zhanghung text dating back more than a millennium at the very least — uses the gnam (གནམ་) form only in its Chapter One.* The form nam-mkha' (ནམ་མཁའ་) is in fact used once in the opening lines of Chapter One, and twice more later in that chapter.
 Throughout the later chapters the form nam-mkha' (ནམ་མཁའ་) is the only one used.
 I believe this is a further sign, among many, that those later chapters are largely derived from and reproduce Abhidharma (ultimately Indic) rather than natively Tibetan conceptions.
 Now the Innermost Treasury’s first chapter is taken up by a cosmogony and divine genealogy, both probably genuinely of considerable age, while the remaining chapters 2 through 17 were subsequent additions.
-There are a number of language clues that something like this is what happened, and these confirm a general impression based on contrasting subject matter.
+There are numerous language clues that something like this is what happened, and these confirm a general impression based on contrasting subject matter.

 ____________________